intrusionops/plextrac_peer_review_helper/README.md

 - NLP based suggestions for report edits
 - Thanks to Danny Nassre (nassre@gmail.com) for providing the LLM Integration
+- See the assets directory for architecture and workflow diagram

 Todo's:
 - Generate executive summary from a list of findings - In progress